tscherter/passwordgame/README.md

 - Can it solve the game faster?
   -  Luke, check the source.
 You might consider shortening the debounce delay, though the script was designed to mimic user behaviour, not prioritize speed.

+## To be fixed
+- Last step where you have to re-type your password

 ## Credits
   * I used the list with YouTube IDs that is available on the web on various sites.
 Thank you for that.